Note 3 - Summary of Significant Accounting Policies

 Cash and short-term, highly liquid investments with original maturities of three months or less are considered cash and cash equivalents and are reported at fair value.
 Our corporate money market funds are readily convertible into cash and the net asset value of each fund on the last day of the month is used to determine its fair value.
 We maintain our cash and cash equivalent accounts in various financial institutions and as such, perform ongoing evaluations of these institutions to limit our concentration of credit risk.

-We present restricted cash as a component of total cash and cash equivalents on our consolidated statements of cash flows and within Other Assets on our consolidated balance sheets.
-As of June 30, 2023, and 2022 we held $0.5 million and $1.0 million, respectively, of restricted cash related to the Ethan Allen insurance captive.
+We present restricted cash as a component of total cash and cash equivalents as presented on our consolidated statement of cash flows and within Other Assets on our consolidated balance sheet.
+As of June 30, 2022, we held $1.0 million of restricted cash related to an Ethan Allen insurance captive.
+We didhold any restricted cash as of June 30, 2021.

-Our investments as of June 30, 2023 consist solely of United States Treasury Bills with maturities of one year or less.
-Previously held investments included fixed income securities including municipal bonds, commercial paper and certificates of deposits with maturities of less than one year.
-We classify our investments as available-for-sale debt investments and are held in the custody of major financial institutions.
-These short-term investments are recorded in our consolidated balance sheets at fair value.
+We classify our investments in fixed income securities as available-for-sale debt investments.
+Our investments consist of municipal bonds, commercial paper and certificates of deposit with maturities of one year or less.
+These available-for-sale debt investments are held in the custody of a major financial institution.
+These investments are recorded in our consolidated balance sheets at fair value.
 The fair value of our underlying investments is based on observable inputs and classified as Level 2.
-Unrealized gains and losses on these investments are included, net of tax, as a separate component of Accumulated other comprehensive loss.
-There werematerial gross unrealized gains or losses on the investments at June 30, 2023 or 2022.
+Unrealized gains and losses on these investments are included as a separate component of Accumulated Other Comprehensive Income (Loss), net of tax.
+There were no material gross unrealized gains or losses on the investments at June 30, 2022.
+We didhold any investments as of June 30, 2021.

 Accounts receivable arise from the sale of products on trade credit terms and is presented net of allowance for doubtful accounts.
+We maintain an allowance for estimated losses resulting from the inability of our customers to make required payments.
 The allowance for doubtful accounts is based on a review of specifically identified accounts in addition to an overall aging analysis.
-On a monthly basis, we review all accounts as to their past due balances, as well as collectability of the outstanding trade accounts receivable for possible write-off.
+Judgments are made with respect to the collectability of accounts receivable based on historical experience and current economic trends.
+On a monthly basis, we review all significant accounts as to their past due balances, as well as collectability of the outstanding trade accounts receivable for possible write-off.
 It is our policy to write-off the accounts receivable against the allowance account when we deem the receivable to be uncollectible.
 Additionally, we review orders from retailers that are significantly past due, and we ship product only when our ability to collect payment from our customer for the new order is probable.
-At June 30, 2023 and 2022, the allowance for doubtful accounts was immaterial.
+At June 30, 2022 and 2021, the allowance for doubtful accounts was immaterial.

 Inventories are stated at the lower of cost (on first-in, first-out basis) or net realizable value.
-Cost is determined based solely on those charges incurred in the acquisition and production of the related inventory (i.e., material, labor and manufacturing overhead costs).
+Cost is determined based solely on those charges incurred in the acquisition and production of the related inventory (i.e. material, labor and manufacturing overhead costs).
 We estimate inventory reserves for excess quantities and obsolete items based on specific identification and historical write-offs, taking into account future demand and market conditions.
 If actual demand or market conditions in the future are less favorable than those estimated, additional inventory write-downs may be required.
-At June 30, 2023 and 2022, our inventory reserves were $1.9 million and $2.1 million, respectively.
+At June 30, 2022 and 2021, our inventory reserves were $2.1 million and $2.8 million, respectively.

 Property, Plant and Equipment